 - 1. A team may not schedule more than ten (10) different wrestling dates before the Borough tournament. - 2.
-An individual may not compete in more than eighteen (18) individual matches before the Borough tournament. - 3.
+An individual may not compete in more than twenty-four (24) individual matches before the Borough tournament. - 3.
 An individual may not compete in more than four (4) matches in one day, with forty-five (45) minutes rest between each match during the regular season.
 An individual may compete in five (5) matches in one day, with forty-five (45) minutes rest between each match at the Borough tournament. - 4.
 Alternates will be allowed to wrestle and be seeded at the Borough tournament. - 5.
-Borough tournaments will be a sixteen-man (16) bracket. - 6.
-A wrestler may enter the Borough tournament only in a weight class in which at least fifty percent (50%) of his season matches were wrestled unless s/he is moving up one weight class.
+Borough tournaments will be a sixteen (16) person bracket. - 6.
+A wrestler may enter the Borough tournament in a weight class as long as at least fifty percent (50%) of their weigh-ins during the regular season are at the minimum weight s/he will wrestle during the Borough tournament, unless s/he is moving up one weight class.